I just saw some video of Iran doing their own May Day thing with their troops.

 Instead, to counteract any God and country indoctrination he received in school, we began our own informal in-home instruction about Bush, Iraq, and Washington over the evening news.

-If you were just five or six or ten years old, and this place was your only America, you wouldn't have any reason at all to question the Narrowsburg school's morning program routine.
+If you knew nothing else of the world, if you were just five or six or ten years old, and this place was your only America, you wouldn't have any reason at all to question the Narrowsburg school's morning program routine.

-Hand over heart, my son belted out the pledge with Gusto every morning, memorized and sang Star Spangled Banner.
+Hand over heart, my son belted out the pledge with gusto every morning, memorized and sang Star-Spangled Banner.

 I never stopped resisting the urge to sit down in silent protest during the pledge, but I also never failed to get choked up when they sang America the Beautiful.